MicrosoftDocs/Viva/Viva/insights/advanced/analyst/power-bi-connector.md

 #### Aggregated data

-When you use **Aggregated data**, the Power BI Connector automatically enforces the privacy rules configured in the advanced insights app by providing aggregated query data in Power BI.
+When you use **Aggregated data**, the Power BI Connector automatically enforces the privacy rules configured in the advanced insights app, including the [Minimum group size](../setup-maint/privacy-settings.md#minimum-group-size), by providing aggregated query data in Power BI.
 This option helps you to confidently build reports and share them with others without having to worry about privacy settings.

 Consider using **Aggregated data** when: